 Step 2: Share the details about one or two accomplishments

 As you know, reading redundant paperwork is a complete snooze-fest.
 So, your human resources cover letter can’t be a repeat of your resume, or the recruiter will be snoring before they hit the second paragraph.

-Think of your cover letter as a presentation and not just a document.
+Think of your cover letter as a presentation.
 Pick one to two of your accomplishments that echo the job description’s requirements and give the full scope of those experiences.
 You could:

-Your cover letter needs to strike a balance between unique and professional, personal but not sentimental.
+Your cover letter should strike a balance between unique and professional, personal but not sentimental.
 Easier said than done, right?

 Start by limiting your cover letter to one page.
 Then you can start modifying your message.
 Present a logical argument with enough ethos (credibility) and pathos (emotion) to sell anyone on your skills.

 Then adjust your tone.
 Your cover letter can be funny, heartfelt, or candid—but moderation is key.
 Let the job description help you choose your content, your words, and how you phrase your message.
 Most of all, shoot for a tone that matches the company.